 First, you need to work out what you need – and what will fit – in your new bathroom space.
 The norm is for every home to have at least one bath, which is worth bearing in mind if you think you might look to sell your house in the future.

 If you’re looking for more of a ‘feature’ bath, such as a roll-top, double ended bath or a D shape bath, you can choose these separately or as part of a suite.
-In most cases there are matching basins and toilets to maintain a common theme.
+Make sure to shop the matching basins and toilets too!

 A cloakroom suite is designed for a smaller toilet space, providing a toilet and a basin.
 Depending on space, you can choose between two separate units, or a single all-in-one set, which provides toilet, basin and cupboard space all together.
 This can be a great space saver and gives a smart, clean look to any small bathroom.